saniaserrao/LULC_MapGen/README.md

 ### Maps Evaluation and Conclusion

 Manual probing of the maps overlaid on the satellite image reveal that the maps are not entirely accurate.
 For example, it mistakes highways for rivers and therefore classifies the region to be a River instead of residential/industrial.
-However, they are still a useful resource in demonstrating the power of CNNs in LULC map generation and can be improved upon to make them suitable geospatial scientists and policy makers in aiding its use in earth observation, climate policy and urban planning .
+However, they are still a useful resource in demonstrating the power of CNNs in LULC map generation and can be improved upon to make them suitable for geospatial scientists and policy makers thereby aiding its use for earth observation, climate policy and urban planning .